sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/index.md

 10 Dragon
 : [Devils Are The Playthings Of Idle Hands](./devils-playthings): The Market District is thrown into chaos by mysterious vandals.
 The Silverstone Players investigate, and battle a swarm of malicious imps in the fortress ruins below.

+11 Dragon
+: [Devils Are The Playthings Of Idle Hands](./devils-playthings): The Silverstone Players flee from carrion crawlers beneath the city.
+After, Mo attends a tea date with the loose-lipped Katerine, who spills the details on a sinister group of demon summoners calling themselves the Black Sepulchre.

 ---